 The construction process shall be based either on a process requirement that complies with Clause 8.7.2 or a product standard that complies with Clause 8.7.3.
-The method for this Contract shall be as stated in Clause 8 of Annexure MRTS09.1.
+The method for the Contract shall be as stated in Clause 8 of Annexure MRTS09.1.
+Where it is not so stated, it shall be product standard.